NaplesWest Coast Southern Florida

 While shopping in Naples is excellent, it has much more than bling.
 It’s a nature lover’s paradise bordering Everglades National Park, Rookery Bay, Ten Thousand Islands, and the prettiest beaches in Florida.
 Unspoiled islands and mangroves are intriguing habitats to explore by a slow moving kayak, sanctuaries where you’ll find bird wildlife, manatees and an occasional alligator.
 The backcountry is where serious anglers congregate at sunrise and sunset.

 The Ritz-Carlton, Naples Beach Hotel & Golf Club and Waldorf Astoria Naples are high end beach resorts catering to vacation travelers.
 Like Palm Beach, Naples offers residents privacy and exclusivity.
-Meticulosity maintained neighborhoods and expensive homes hidden can be found behind elaborate gated entrances.
+Meticulosity maintained neighborhoods with new homes in Naples FL and expensive estates can be found behind elaborate gated entrances.
 Affordable homes in less decadent neighborhoods are also available.
-Let us know if you'd like to receive a Naples FL Relocation Package.
+Let us know if you'd like to receive a Florida relocation guide to help you.

 The most popular neighborhoods to find Naples FL real estate include:

 - OLD NAPLES - Tin City is Old Naples landmark found at the Golden River Bridge just before you approach downtown and Naples beaches.
 Colorful low-rise Mediterranean-style buildings with deepwater boat slips line the bay, a great place to find Naples waterfront condominiums.
 As you you travel further west, you’ll reach Fifth Avenue where historic Naples homes are within walking distance of the beach.
 The average home prices in Old Naples are in the mid $700k’s.